SUSE/pennyworth/man/pennyworth.1.md

 Import all required base images, that were built on this machine.
 If a specific name is given, only this image is imported.
 With the option url it is possible to import the images from a web server.

+The base images are imported into Vagrant and can then be used as a base for test VMs.
+The test VMs are defined in the Vagrantfiles in the vagrant sub directory of the definitions directory.

+Images are only imported if they have changed.
+The state is tracked in the file `~/.pennyworth/veewee/import_state.yaml`, which keeps the system wide state of images imported into Vagrant and their sources.

 ### up -- Start virtual machine